vega/vega/docs/docs/api/view.md

 view.<b>background</b>([<i>color</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-view/src/View.js "Source")

 Gets or sets the view background color.
 If no arguments are provided, returns the current background color.
-If *color* is specified, this method sets the background color and returns this view instance.
+If *color* is specified, this method sets the background color (overriding any background color defined in the input Vega specification) and returns this view instance.
 This method does not force an immediate update to the view; invoke the [runAsync](#view_runAsync) method when ready.

 <a name="view_width" href="#view_width">#</a>
 view.<b>width</b>([<i>width</i>])